-Recently the village has experienced the theft of stone slabs – from the walls of the Memorial Gardens and from private houses as well.
-Following discussions with council officers and with the support of local councillors it was agreed to replace the stone slabs with concrete paving slabs before Christmas.
-The slabs were laid in time for our Sing Around The Tree event before Christmas.
+In the recent past the village has experienced the theft of stone slabs – from the walls of the Memorial Gardens and from private houses as well.
+Following discussions with council officers and with the support of local councillors it was agreed to replace the stone slabs with concrete paving slabs.
 The theft of stone slabs is a widespread problem across the borough and although we will miss the beautiful stone slabs that have graced the Gardens for over 60 years we will at least have retrieved something.
+There have also been a few cases of car theft and break-ins.

-In addition we have successfully applied for a grant to fund mobile cctv system that can be moved around the village and even loaned to households for short periods where they are experiencing problems.
+We have successfully applied for a grant to fund mobile cctv system that can be moved around the village and even loaned to households for short periods where they are experiencing problems or have had to be away for an extended period.
 The award of £500 was made from the Lancashire Police and Crime Commissioner Action Fund.
-More on that in the near future.
 Hopefully this will help to make Stanhill Village a safer place.

 Before the demolition of the ‘Pickle Factory’ and the creation of the new housing estate, there were two cherry trees in front of the factory that gave many residents a lot of pleasure.When these were chopped down we campaigned for them to be replaced in the Memorial Gardens.
 The new cherry trees were planted shortly after at which time a group of volunteers repainted the four benches and planted 130 bulbs ready for a very colourful Spring this year.